 Receiving Your Scores

-Before you take your LSAT test, you have to pay for a law school report for each school you wish to apply to.
-After you take the test, the school you requested must ask the LSAC for your report, including your raw score, scaled score, and percentile rank.
-If you want to see the scores yourself personally, you will receive the scores at the same time that the schools you requested receives them.
+Before taking your LSAT test, you have to pay for a law school report for each school you wish to apply to.
+After taking the test, the school you requested must ask the LSAC for your report, including your raw score, scaled score, and percentile rank.
+If you want to see the scores yourself personally, you will receive the scores simultaneously that the schools you requested receive them.
 The LSAC will send an email when you can view your score.